-- You can start using your stipend as soon as your health care plan goes into effect. - Once your stipend has been established, you can find a full description of eligible expenses on the Aon Retiree Health Exchange website. - For tax reasons, your stipend cannot be used to reimburse any before-tax group health plan premium or related health care expenses. - You must pay your expenses out of pocket first and then be reimbursed. - Many carriers offer enrollment in an auto-reimbursement program so your premiums can be reimbursed or direct deposited into your bank account with no paperwork required. - You may use your stipend to pay for your health, prescription drug, dental or vision insurance premiums.
+- You can start using your stipend once your enrollment is complete and the insurance carrier confirms enrollment through Aon. - Once your stipend has been established, you can find a full description of eligible expenses on the Aon Retiree Health Exchange website. - For tax reasons, your stipend cannot be used to reimburse any before-tax group health plan premium or related health care expenses. - You must pay your expenses out of pocket first and then be reimbursed. - In order to receive your premium reimbursement, you must first submit a claim form, proof of payment and service provided.
+This is a one-time process.
+Your YSA Welcome Kit will contain more details. - You may use your stipend to pay for your health, prescription drug, dental or vision insurance premiums.

 - You may also use your stipend to pay for eligible expenses such as copays, deductibles and other health-related services. - You will be reimbursed for eligible expenses up to the amount of your stipend. - Be sure to use the money in your account by the end of each year or you will forfeit the remaining funds.
-Funds do not roll over. - If you or an eligible dependent has access to other group health care or prescription drug coverage, you or your dependent will not be eligible to participate in OP&F-sponsored health care coverage or receive the stipend.
+Funds do not roll over. - If you or an eligible dependent has access to other group health care or prescription drug coverage, you or your dependent(s) will not be eligible to participate in OP&F-sponsored health care coverage or receive the stipend.